Azero123/JW-Broadcasting/DEMO NOTES.md

 LANGUAGE
 - Select from amoung 78 differnet supported language types, including English, Danish, ASL, Chinese and Arabic.
 - Languages are displayed in the local vernacular so you can always tell what language is your language.
-- NOTE: Experimental code is in place to keep you on the page while new content in the selected language is loaded.
-Code should present a loading wheel, disable Tab bar, then auto display Tab bar once new language has been loaded.
+- NOTE: Code is in place to keep you on the page while new content in the selected language is loaded.
-- Apple TV does not incldue a font for Myanmar, so we included an open source font called Myanmar3.
+- Apple TV does not incldue a font for Myanmar, so JW Broadcast app included an open source font called Myanmar3.
-- ISSUE: Language selection is not saved across restarts.
+- DEMO TIP: Try changing to other languages (e.g. Chinese, ASL, Russian, Arabic, etc.)

 FUTURE ENHANCEMENTS & INVESTIGATINS